North Carolina History & Facts

 Where can find Martin County Birth, marriage, Divorce and Death Records?

-Martin County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
+Martin County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.
+Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.

 You can search online for Martin County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.
+You can also Order Electronically Online or you can download an application for North Carolina Birth Certificate, Death, Divorce and Marriage Certificate Application to mail.

-What Martin County, KY census records are available?
+What Martin County, NC census records are available?

 Martin Co.
-Mortality Schedules can be acquired for 1870 and 1880.
+Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Martin Co.
-Industry and Agriculture Schedules can be acquired for 1870 and 1880.
+Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Martin Co.
-Union Veterans Schedules can be obtained for 1890.
-One can find free down loadable and also printable census forms to help you with your research.
-See Also Kentucky Census Records Research Guide
+Union Veterans Schedules is available for 1890.
+The Slave Schedules exist for 1850 & 1860.
+One can find free online and printable census forms to help you with your research.
+See Also North Carolina Census Records Research Guide

 What genealogical records can I find in the Martin County Courthouse?